Krakenfall/krakenfall.github.io/_posts/2017-06-24-what-is-devops.md

     *   Robust automated testing
     *   Automated code deployments
     *   Agile/Scrum Planning
-*   Automate every technical procedure within reason
+*   Automate every procedure within reason
     *   If the procedure needs to be done more than once, strongly consider automating it
     *   If the procedure is difficult to automate, figure out why – what part of your stack is causing this pain point?
 How can it be improved?
+    *   Treat the development of the automation as you would any app
+        * Will it have a positive return on investment?
+        * Make it maintainable!
+        * Follow separation of concerns/single purpose principle!
+        * Write tests!
 *   Create a robust monitoring system for production systems to answer these questions
     *   Is the application/service up?
     *   Is the application/service functional?